 Below you’ll learn which types of images work best and where specifically to find them.

 Younger isn’t always better.
 If you’re targeting retirees, test pictures of people over 60.
-Using a pretty 25 year old girl wouldn’t make sense.
+Using a 25-year-old woman wouldn’t make sense.

 Advanced tip: Use images of people facing to the right.
 Users will follow the subject’s line of sight and be more likely to read your ad text.